EtienneAb3d/ChatMate/README.md

 # ChatMate
 Java application to automate ChatGPT queries on a set of files.

-# Example: create a Chinese subtitle SRT translator
+# Example: create an SRT subtitle translator to Chinese

 ## Run ChatMate